lynxtrakker/MoneyMate/README.md

     Provide alerts and reminders for upcoming bills and payments.

 Technical Requirements:
-To build MoneyMate, we plan to use Python programming language, along with Flask and Dialogflow libraries.
-We will also integrate with third-party APIs, such as Yodlee and Plaid, for accessing user's financial data.
-We will deploy the chatbot on a cloud-based platform such as Google Cloud.
+To build MoneyMate, I plan to use Python programming language, along with Flask and Dialogflow libraries.
+I will also integrate with third-party APIs, such as Yodlee and Plaid, for accessing user's financial data.
+I will deploy the chatbot on a cloud-based platform such as Google Cloud.

 In conclusion, MoneyMate will be a valuable tool for anyone seeking to improve their financial well-being.
 The chatbot's ease of use and personalized advice will empower users to take control of their finances and achieve their financial goals.